ecg-icas/icas/src/source/campaign-overview.rst

 Campaigns have multiple types of budgets, see :ref:`campaign_budgets_overview`.
 Budgets are seen as limiting factors, meaning that, as soon as one runs out, all ads of this campaign will be taken offline until budget(s) becomes available.
 Campaign budgets **must be defined**, even if they are set to *unlimited*.
-Absence of campaign budgets means that the ads will not be live.
+When campaign budgets are not set, the ads for this campaign will *not* be live.

 .. _campaign_targeting: